-In the City of Albany, the workforce has a lower proportion with tertiary qualifications compared to the Public Administration and Safety workforce.
+In the City of Albany, the workforce has a lower proportion with University qualifications compared to Public Administration and Safety.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including: